Delivery Options: IN CLASSCourse Schedule

 On completion of one certificate, you may wish to pursue studies in another.

-On completion of this certificate, up to 30 hours of seminar credit maybe transferred toward certificates in Professional Management, Human Resource Management, Marketing, Public Relations Management, or Security Management.
+On completion of this certificate, up to 30 hours of seminar credit maybe transferred toward certificates in Professional Management, Human Resource Management, or Marketing.
 The number of hours will vary based on certificate requirements and courses.

 Students that have taken the Certificate of Emerging Leaders can transfer up to 35 hours toward the Certificate for Front Line Leaders.